Green-404/Notes-of-MIT-Algorithm/lecture2.md

 ## Recursion-tree method
 Ex: T(n)=T(n/4)+T(n/2)+n^2
-- compute it level by level and the number of level is bounded
+- compute it level by level and the number of level is bounded It's recommanded that we use tree to guess and then use substution to check and prove.

 ## Master method
 applies to recurrences of the form **T(n)=aT(n/b)+f(n)**, where a≥1, b>1, f(n) is asymptotically positive(f(n)>0 for n>n0)